-Fourteen members' names, appear on the vote blanks, from which seven will be selected.
-The seven will then elect officers, the remaining members serving on the board of directors.
+merce placed in the malls today ballots for the election of

+the officers and directors of

+the association for 1947.

+Fourteen members names

+appear on the vote blanks,

+from which seven will then

+elect officers, the remaining

+members serving on the board

+of directors.

-The next meeting of the original committee of merchants will be Tuesday March 11 at 10 a.m., when the votes will be cainvassed and the election results announced.
+The next meeting of the original committee of merchants will be Tuesday March 11 at 10 a.m., when the votes will be canvassed and the election results announced.

-This will be followed by the installation of officers and directors of the division at a formal dinner which will be held during the last week of this month.
+This will be followed by the

+installation of officers and directors of the division at a

+formal dinner which will be

+held during the last week of

+this month.

-George Noonan, chairman of the membership campaign, announced that more than fifty members were secured during the drive last week.
-It was expected that this number would grow to more than one hundred as the planned program of the association gets under way.
+George Noonan, chairman of

+the membership campalgn, announced that more than fifty

+members were secured during

+the drive last' week.
+It was

+expected that this number

+would grow to more than one

+hundred as the planned program of the association gets

+under way: